guishas/privacy-detector-extension/README.md

 # Privacy Detector Extension
-Google Chrome Extension for Privacy Detection featuring:
+Mozilla Firefox Extension for Privacy Detection featuring:

 - Amount of Cookies injected when loading a web page
 - Third party connections when navigating the web page